Coding with ScriptX.Services

 MeadCoJS Library and Asynchronous functions

 Many developers have made use of our MeadCoJS Script Library availabe on GitHub MeadCoScriptXJS .
 Since v1.5 this library provides a complete encapsulation of using both ScriptX.Add-on and ScriptX.Services from the same code.
-The library (optionally) uses modern promise based coding (a promise library is required for Internet Explorer 11) and provides wrappers for implementing asynchronous functions that we provided in ScriptX.Add-on.
+The library (optionally) uses modern promise based coding and provides wrappers for implementing asynchronous functions that we provided in ScriptX.Add-on.
 For example, the ubiquitous factory.printing.WaitForSpoolingComplete() is implemented albeit with a different function prototype.

 More samples and illustrations